daem0nc0re/PrivFu/README.md

         -e, --enable  : Specifies token privilege to enable.
 Case insensitive.
         -d, --disable : Specifies token privilege to disable.
 Case insensitive.
         -p, --pid     : Specifies the target PID.
 Default specifies PPID.
+        -g, --get     : Flag to get available privileges for the target process.
-        -l, --list    : List values for --enable or --disable option.
+        -l, --list    : Flag to list values for --enable or --disable option.
 ```

-To list values for `--enable` or `--disable` option, execute this tool with `--list` option as follows:
+To list values for `--enable` or `--disable` option, execute this tool with `--list` flag as follows:

 ```
 C:\dev>SwitchPriv.exe -l